 The Risk Officer of Stefnir is responsible for analyzing and assessing the company's financial risks and operating risks.
 The Risk Officer takes an active part in formulating the risk policy and risk appetite and is involved in major decisions on risk management.
 Compliance, Internal Audit and the Risk Officer regularly report the results of their assessments to the board of directors of Stefnir and the audit and risk committee.
-All supervisory measures are documented and regularly assessed by the persons responsible for monitoring risk, e.g. the risk officer.
+All supervisory measures are documented and regularly assessed by persons responsible for supervision, including the risk manager.
 The audit and risk committee is informed of the progress of these measures.
-Compliance and Internal Audit functions are outsourced with the permission of the Financial Authority of the Central Bank of Iceland to Arion Bank and they work in accordance with a charter from the board of directors of Stefnir.
+Compliance and Internal Audit functions are outsourced with the permission of the Financial Supervisory Authority of the Central Bank of Iceland to Arion Bank and they work in accordance with a charter from the board of directors of Stefnir.